SHE WOKE BLIND to the scream of a siren.

-They reached the section of wall concealing the storage room far too quickly.
-A bulky mechanic’s rig sat in front of the entrance, but Tannor switched on its hover and pushed it aside easily.
+They reached the section of wall concealing the storage room.
+A bulky mechanics rig sat in front of the entrance, but Tannor switched on its hover and pushed it aside easily.
 They saw the faint outline of what must be a door.

 Tannor looked it over carefully, switched her pad into diagnostics mode, then mumbled about being locked out of wireless access and found a contact point along the tape instead.
 The door slid down and away.

-A long, dark tunnel, shoulder wide and carved by hand into the bedrock a millennium ago, stared back at them like a gaping throat.
+A long, dark tunnel, shoulder-wide and carved by hand into the bedrock a millennium ago, stared back at them like a gaping throat.
 Cool, moist air rushed over them like breath.
-Goren had been in one of these catacombs, which ran for miles under the base, only once—Lilya and Sorret convinced him the guard uniforms were stored down there the day after he arrived on base.
-Liars.

-The walls were lined with shelf-like pockets which held piles of artfully arranged human bones, the victims of some long-ago plague.
-Earthan religious practices must’ve prevented them from atomizing their remains—Goren couldn’t fathom how this planet wasn’t entirely composed of dead bodies by now.
+The passage was lined with shelf-like pockets which held piles of artfully arranged human bones, the victims of some long-ago plague.
+Earthan religious practices must’ve prevented them from atomizing their remains, and Goren couldn’t fathom how this planet wasn’t entirely composed of dead bodies by now.
 What did they do with them all?
 No wonder these people feared the corpses rising up.
-Trying to ignore the toothy grins of the skulls he passed, Goren reminded himself to be thankful that he had been born on a modern planet.
+Trying to ignore the toothy grins of the skulls he passed, Goren reminded himself to be thankful that he had been born on a developed planet.

 Goren once again took up the rear as they crept through the catacomb.
-At this point he was certain danger was more likely to come from behind them than ahead.
-Splitting his fear between criminal attackers and the long-dead skeletons, he focused on Tannor and tried not to completely lose his mind.
+More danger lay behind than ahead, but he split his fear between criminal attackers and the long-dead skeletons and tried not to completely lose his mind.
 The walls were not watching him.
 No.

 They entered a larger room lit intermittently by the emergency light.
-Goren brushed the wall and got chunks of rough stone all over his jacket, but he forgot about it when he saw their goal.
 Lines of piping and wiring on each side led to a focal point at the far end of the small room: a makeshift unit covered with bottled liquids, meters, wiring, and tubing, all converging at the center.
 The hidden travel pod.

 It sat heavily on a low base, black and sinister, and at its feet Goren observed through yellow flashes the body of a young woman.

-Tannor reached her first and crouched down.
-With Goren panting over her shoulder, Tannor rolled the woman gingerly onto her back.
+Tannor reached her first.
+She kneeled down, Goren panting over her shoulder, and rolled the woman gingerly onto her back.
 Fil took the other side, feeling for a pulse, watching for breathing.
 Dark blood covered the woman’s torso in streaks, distracting at first from the realization that she was naked.
 Goren shifted uncomfortably, unsure how to help.

 “She’s breathing.
 She has a pulse,” Fil said.